 Peanut Butter Chocolate Chip Cookies- Soft and chewy peanut butter cookies dotted with chocolate chips, rolled in sugar, and finished with flaky sea salt.
-These are the BEST peanut butter chocolate cookies!
+This is the BEST peanut butter chocolate cookie recipe.
 You are going to LOVE them!

 These are super classic peanut butter cookies, so you probably have everything on hand to make these today!
 Let’s get out the ingredients so we can start baking!

 - All-purpose flour– when you measure, fluff, spoon, and level!
 Don’t pack the flour or your cookies will be dry and puffy.

 - Baking soda– Make sure your baking soda is fresh!

 - Cinnamon– I love adding a touch of cinnamon.
 Trust me on this one!

 - Unsalted butter– at cool room temperature